ameerkat81/LeetCode/README.md

 ##Tag
 [Binary search](#Binary search), [Linked List](#Linked List), [String](#String), [Tree](#Tree), [Array](#Array), [Hash Table](#Hash Table), [Stack](#Stack)
-PS: Sorted by approaches.
-Some problem may appear more than one time in different tags for different approaches, some just have more than one tag.
+Problems are taged by approaches.
+Some problems may have more than one tag for different approaches, some only have one approaches but related to different tags.

 <h3 id="Binary search">Binary search</h3>
 ＃    |Title    |Solution  |